How Puppies Learn to Communicate

 If you, therefore, calculate 16 weeks, it comes out as 5 years in human years.
 This coincides with Scott and Fullers 20-year observations on the critical periods of puppy’s psychological growth.

 I cannot emphasise enough the need to socialise you puppy during this vitally important period.
 There is a vaccination now available where the full course can be administered by ten weeks rather than the normal twelve, therefore allowing two extra weeks of socialisation.
 The vaccine is made by Intervet and is called Nobivac D.H.P.P.I/L.

-The two major socialisation periods are 0-12 weeks the human socialization period.
+The two major socialisation periods are 0-12 weeks the human socialisation period.
 0-16 weeks canine socialisation period.
-What happens during these vital periods is how your behaves around humans and other dogs.
+What happens during these vital periods is how your puppy behaves around humans and other dogs.
 At least a hundred men women and children should handle your dog in the first 12 weeks.

 The canine socialisation is the first sixteen weeks.
 It is important the puppies stay with their mother and siblings for at least 7 weeks of age.
 So much learning happens during this time that to take them earlier will seriously affect their behaviour for the rest of their lives